ALBA-Synchrotron/apg/README.md

 3. [Create local packaging git repo with dh_make](recipe.Create_local_packaging_git_repo_with_dh_make.md)
 4. Proceed as in Workflow B-4 and next

-## TODO list
+## TODO

-The following things still need to done regarding this guide:
+The following things still need to be done regarding this guide:
 - Add example for a C++ DS
 - Add example for a driver
 - Add example for "maintenance"